-Healthy waterways support our local towns and communities, they keep them thriving.
-They put food on our tables, support our outdoor lifestyle, local economy and provide homes for wildlife, trees and plants of every sort.
-With healthy waterways our communities have a healthy vibrant future
+Healthy waterways support our local towns and communities.
+They keep them thriving.
+They put food on or tables, support our outdoor lifestyle and local economy while providing homes for wildlife, trees and plants of every sort.
+With healthy waterways our communities have a healthy, vibrant future.